 Residency options for retirees

-Retirees cannot simply move to Cayman — you need a legal basis for residence.
-Without employer-sponsored work permits, retirees typically use investment-based residency or the Person of Independent Means pathway.
+Retirees cannot simply move to Cayman; they need a legal basis for residence.
+Without employer-sponsored work permits, retirees typically review independent-means, investment, direct-investment, family, or long-term residence routes with current WORC guidance and immigration counsel.

 |---|---|---|